sasha-laurent/amb-project/README2018.md

-- Create an empty sql file you will dump your database into and store it for example in your backup directory. command (from the ssh connection): touch <yourEmptyDumpSqlFileName>.sql chmod 666 <yourEmptyDumpSqlFileName>.sql (give it the write permission)
+- Create an empty sql file you will dump your database into and store it for example in your backup directory. command (from the ssh connection): touch {yourEmptyDumpSqlFileName}.sql chmod 666 {yourEmptyDumpSqlFileName}.sql (give it the write permission)

-- Dump your database into the created file command (from the ssh connection): mysqldump -u root -p <databaseName> > /backup/directory/<yourEmptyDumpSqlFile>
+- Dump your database into the created file command (from the ssh connection): mysqldump -u root -p {databaseName} > /backup/directory/{yourEmptyDumpSqlFile}
-* <databaseName> and the password that will be requested can be found in the old project in the app/config/parameters.yml file
+* {databaseName} and the password that will be requested can be found in the old project in the app/config/parameters.yml file

 ### 3. Import your own version
 Now that the current/old version is backed up, you can import your own version on the server